slammingprogramming/Pong-Unleashed/README.md

 Pong Unleashed and any of it's assets not otherwise specifically mentioned are licensed under the [GPLv3 License](LICENSE).

 ### Music Licensing and Credit
-- Title Screen Music: The Chosen by Tetuano
+- The Chosen by Tetuano
-- Song 1: Dream Potion by tubebackr
+- Dream Potion by tubebackr
-- Song 2: Let's Party by Aylex
+- Let's Party by Aylex
-- Song 3: Neon Metaphor by ESCP
+- Neon Metaphor by ESCP
+- 80s by Aylex
+- Thrilled by Pufino
+- Love by Amine Maxwell
+- Sunset Chaser by Ethan Sturock
+- Absent by Pufino
+- Longing by Pufino
+- Fantasy by Pufino
+- Meticulous by Pufino
+- Breath by Rabbit Theft
+- Sweet Talks by Limujii
+- Nothing by Damtaro

 - All music in this repository is licensed under the [Free To Use License](https://freetouse.com/music/usage-policy)
 - Source: [No Copyright Music (Free Download)](https://freetouse.com/music)